0

 The Company has adopted and embraced the OTB Group’s Code of Ethics (hereinafter also the “Group's Code of Ethics” or even simply “Code of Ethics”) issued and subsequently updated by the Parent Company OTB S.p.A.

-The Code of Ethics differs in nature, function, and content form this document.
+The Code of Ethics differs in nature, function, and content from this document.
 The Code of Ethics has a general scope and does not contain procedural implementation instructions.
 The Group's Code of Ethics is ultimately aimed at providing rules of conduct and ethical and social values that should inform the Company's activities in its pursuit of its corporate purposes and objectives, in line with the provisions of this document.
 The Group's Code of Ethics contains a description of the rules of conduct that should be adopted by the Code's recipients, such as shareholders, staff, clients, suppliers, lenders, the public administration and the general public, in addition to the principles of conduct that must be followed with respect to:

 ▪ integrity and consistency;